1. UNIX vs Linux

 8 - 14 February 2021

-In the design of Unix operating system the file is an abstraction way beyond the mere container for data.
-As a result this unit is going to be longer than the others.
+In the design of the Unix operating system the file is an abstraction way beyond a mere container for data.
+As a result this unit is longer than the others.
 We will walk through the commands to view, copy, delete files and directories .
-We will cov the , to understand their meta information and navigate the file system.
-In parallel we also learn how to get help from the system itself.
-Then take your time doing the assignments for the week
+We will cover the list command to understand the meta information of files and learn to navigate the file system.
+In parallel we also learn how to get help from the system's on-line help system.

-Specifically, this week you will learn the shell commands apropos, cat, cd, cp, file, help, info, ls, man, mkdir, mv, od, pwd, rmdir and tree.
+In this week you will learn the commands apropos, cat, cd, cp, file, help, info, ls, man, mkdir, mv, od, pwd, rmdir and tree.

 22 - 28 February 2021